thomasathul/Rice-Plant-Disease-Detection/README.md

 ## Observations:

-Decision Tree needs to be improved
+Decision  Tree and KNN needs to be improved